-- Begin at the feet and start by brushing the bottom of the feet and work up your legs in long, smooth strokes.
-I usually brush each section of skin 10 times.
-I always brush towards the heart/chest area where the lymph system drains.
-As a good rule of thumb, always brush toward the centre of the body).
+- Do before showering.
+Begin at the feet and start by brushing the bottom of the feet and work up your legs in short, smooth strokes.
+I usually brush each section of skin 10 times (as a rule of thumb).
+Always brush towards the heart/chest area where lymph drainage happens (you always want to brush toward the centre of the body).
 Stroking away from your heart can place extra pressure on veins and lymph vessels, potentially leading to ruptured vessels and varicose veins.

-- Repeat the same process with the arms, starting with the palms of the hands and brushing up the arm, towards the heart.
-Again, I brush each section of skin 10 times.
+- Repeat process for arms, starting with the palms of the hands and brushing up the arm towards the heart.
+Again, brushing each section approx. 10 times.

-Note: My skin goes slightly pink after brushing.
+Note: Skin may turn slightly pink after brushing.
 This is natural as it’s simply a result of the increased blood circulation in those areas.
 However, don’t brush too hard.
 If your skin is red and irritated, or if it hurts at all, use less pressure.

 When starting out, test a small area of skin to make sure your skin doesn’t react to the process.
-If you have a history of sensitive skin, eczema, or other skin conditions, you may want to avoid skin brushing altogether.
-Vigorous skin brushing could irritate sensitive skin over time.
+If you have a history of sensitive skin conditions, such as eczema, psoriasis, or other skin issues, you may want to avoid skin brushing altogether.
+Vigorous skin brushing can irritate sensitive skin over time.

 Have you tried dry brushing before?
-What benefits have you noticed?
+What benefits did you notice?
+Comment below.